DavidWolff218/Links_Quest_Tracker_frontend/README.md

 ### Usage

-- On the login you will be instructed to login.
+- On the login page you will be instructed to enter a username.
 Sorry, the only name that it will accept is "Link".
 - From the homepage you can see how many quests are avaiable in each area, and then select an area to see the specific quests.
 - On an areas quest page you can also edit or delete specific quests.
 - From the "Add a Quest" page you can select which area you want to add a quest to.